 In fact, the structure and interaction of agents compose the main solution of the regency.
-This solution is a new approach if compared with a lot of others solutions [SIMÃO 2001] [SIMÃO et STADZISZ 2002].
+This solution is a new approach if compared with a lot of others solutions [23] [25].

 The regency model is composed by the class RA (from Rule Agent) and SA (from Solver Agent).
 The RA instances are called ras and the SA instance is the sa.
 The class RA has an aggregation relation to class CA (from Condition Agent, whose instances are the cas) and the AA (from Action Agent, whose instances are the aas).
 A ca is responsible by a fraction of the decision, as well as, an aa is responsible by a fraction of the coordination.